 If we were to advertise 1/2 carat diamonds, that could actually represent a stone .46 ct. to .69 ct. without misrepresentation.
 However, there are two separate price categories varying by as much as 10% per carat. .46 to .49 ct. is a small category called a “light half.”
 This “light” category is also represented one other time, a “light carat,” it equals .90 to .99 ct.
 Remember, one must be careful to keep track of price changes as the size category changes.

 ||.23 – .29 ct.

 ||1.00 – 1.49 ct.

 But no matter how experienced someone is, they cannot look at a stone and identify a difference of a light-half and a half-carat diamond since cut changes so much.

-Cut is the only thing man does to the stone and is the only characteristic that produces scintillation or sparkle in the stone.
-Cut is also the most important variable that effects the diamond’s performance on a day to day basis.
+This is the only thing man does to the stone, and it is the only characteristic that produces scintillation or sparkle in it.
+Cut is also the most important variable that effects the diamond’s performance on a day-to-day basis.

 We measure the success of the cut in three areas on all stones.
 The widest part of the diamond is called the GIRDLE and it separates the diamond top to bottom.
 From the girdle to the top of the stone is the CROWN, from the girdle to the bottom of the stone is the PAVILLION, and the large surface on top is the TABLE.